This post may contain affiliate links. Please read our disclosure policy.

 Recipe notes & tips:

-- You can grate about a tablespoon of fresh ginger into this dish if you want to give it some kick.
-Or add some red pepper flakes.
+• You can grate about a teaspoon of fresh ginger into this dish if you want to give it a little zing.
+Or add some red pepper flakes for a kick.

 What to serve with honey soy sauce chicken?